kshravi86/aakash_astro/README.md

 - **Self-contained data & privacy** - ephemeris files ship inside `app/src/main/assets/ephe`, saved horoscopes live in app-private storage via `SavedStore`, and an embedded privacy policy (`docs/privacy-policy.html` + `PrivacyActivity`) keeps compliance simple.

 ## Developer Quickstart (10 minutes)
+This guide will get you up and running with Aakash Astro in minutes, allowing you to build, install, and smoke test the application.

-1. Open the project in Android Studio (JDK 17+); let it download the right SDKs when prompted.
+1.  **Open in Android Studio:** Open the project in Android Studio (JDK 17+).
+Allow it to download any necessary SDKs when prompted.
-2. Keep the bundled Swiss ephemeris (`app/libs/swisseph.jar` + `app/src/main/assets/ephe`) or remove them to validate the built-in solver; the engine label under the natal chart shows which path is active.
+2.  **Ephemeris Setup (Optional):** You can keep the bundled Swiss ephemeris (`app/libs/swisseph.jar` + `app/src/main/assets/ephe`) for high-precision calculations, or remove them to validate the built-in solver.
+The engine label under the natal chart will indicate which path is active.
-3. Build and install: `./gradlew assembleDebug` then `adb install app/build/outputs/apk/debug/app-debug.apk`, or hit **Run** in Android Studio.
+3.  **Build and Install:**
+    *   From the terminal: Run `./gradlew assembleDebug` to build, then `adb install app/build/outputs/apk/debug/app-debug.apk` to install on a connected device/emulator.
+    *   From Android Studio: Click the **Run** button.
+4.  **Smoke Test:**
+    *   Enter any birth date, time, and place (or tap **Quick now**).
+    *   Generate a chart.
-4. Smoke test: enter any birth date/time/place (or tap **Quick now**), generate the chart, and open `Panchanga`, `Dasha`, `Tara Bala`, and `Sarvatobhadra` to confirm calculators wire up.
+    *   Open `Panchanga`, `Dasha`, `Tara Bala`, and `Sarvatobhadra` to confirm the calculators are functioning correctly.
+5.  **Persistence Check:**
-5. Persistence check: use the overflow menu to **Save**, then open **Saved charts** to reload and delete a record—this exercises `SavedStore`.
+    *   Use the overflow menu to **Save** the current chart.
+    *   Open **Saved charts** to reload and then delete the record.
+This verifies the `SavedStore` functionality.

+**Expected Outcome:** By completing these steps, you will have a working debug build of Aakash Astro installed on your device/emulator, and you will have verified its core functionality, including chart generation and persistence.

-6. Need more depth? `docs/PROJECT_DOCUMENTATION.md` walks through every subsystem; `readmehowitworks.md` covers Swiss Ephemeris accuracy choices.
+6.  **Need more depth?** `docs/PROJECT_DOCUMENTATION.md` walks through every subsystem; `readmehowitworks.md` covers Swiss Ephemeris accuracy choices.

 ## Repository Layout